- A homeowner in Ward Six since 2007, and Salem resident since 1999

 BACKGROUND

-After graduation from Salem State and being a renter in the city for 8 years, a first time home buyers assistance program led us to our home in North Salem.
+Born on the West Coast and raised on the East Coast, I have called Salem my home since 1999.
+After graduation from Salem State and being a renter in the city for 8 years, a first-time home buyers assistance program led me to my home in North Salem.

 With a history of volunteerism locally and in Boston, I currently serve on the Board of Rebuilding Together – Boston, a local non-profit that renovates houses of people unable to pay for essential home repairs and much-needed updates.